napuzba/xpiks-website/_posts/2015-09-03-how-to-report-an-error.markdown

 <h3>3.
 Attach diagnostic logs</h3>

-This is very important for us to fix the issue.
-Please find the logs and attach them.
+Xpiks logs diagnostic information while it works so this information can help later to fix an issue if there will be any.
+This information usually is crucial to include when you report a bug.
+Please find these diagnostic logs and attach them.

 In order to find the logs through Xpiks, go to _Tools -> Advanced -> Show logs_.